nessita/configglue/doc/topics/config-file.rst

 Dictionaries
 ------------

-For specifying the value of a :class:`~configglue.pyschema.schema.DictConfigOption`, a special syntax convention was defined.
-The value of a :class:`~configglue.pyschema.schema.DictConfigOption` is the name of a section describing the structure of that dictionary.
+For specifying the value of a :class:`~configglue.pyschema.schema.DictOption`, a special syntax convention was defined.
+The value of a :class:`~configglue.pyschema.schema.DictOption` is the name of a section describing the structure of that dictionary.

 For example, given the configuration file::